 With Diwali round the corner, each one of us is gearing up for the festival - whether it is about sprucing up our homes, going shopping for new clothes or getting ready to burst firecrackers.
 But this Diwali takes a moment to think about firecrackers and whether they are really necessary.
 Have you given a thought to the hazardous and life-threatening air pollution and deafening noise, emitted by the firecrackers that can have adverse effects on you, your child and everyone around?
 Doing away with firecrackers doesn’t mean doing away with fun.

 How to Make Deepawali Fun Without Firecrackers?

 This festive season, encourage your child to celebrate responsibly.
 Here are some ways you can make the Diwali festival interesting for your child while avoiding firecrackers.
 Let’s spread love and bring smiles on faces, and not contribute towards creating a harmful and destructive environment.
 Let’s teach our children to be responsible citizens.

-- Story Telling: Children are naturally curious learners and it is difficult to get them involved in any task without a proper reasoning.
+- Story Telling for Children: Children are naturally curious learners and it is difficult to get them involved in any task without a proper reasoning.

 - Explain the significance of Diwali through mythology.
 You can do that by narrating your child the legend of Lord Rama and his wife Sita

 - You can also tell them the mythological story of Goddess Lakshmi wandering around the earth looking for clean and brightened homes.
 The story would encourage children to keep their rooms and surrounding clean and well organized

 - If you’re having a Diwali party for children, organize a story-telling session for the children.
 Involve other mothers in the neighborhood, arrange for props and the costumes, invest in some sound effects and you can have a room full of the excited young audience.
 Firecrackers?
 They will surely not miss them if they get to see a performance of interesting mythological stories

 - Prepare a variety of healthy food items, which would tickle the little taste buds and keep the love for the festival ticking